Bret Bielema: Wisconsin

 Bielema coached Wisconsin to victories in 17 of his first 18 games.
-That represents the third-best start to a head coaching career in Big Ten history.
-Michigan's Fielding H. Yost, who went 55–0–1 from 1901 to 1905.
+That represents the third-best start to a head coaching career in Big Ten history since Michigan's Fielding H. Yost, who went 55–0–1 from 1901 to 1905.
 He led Wisconsin to a 5–0 start in the 2007 season.
 He finished with a 9–4 record and #24 ranking in the final AP Poll.
 In the 2008 season, the Badgers regressed to a 7–6 record, despite a 3–0 start.
 Coming off of a disappointing 2008 campaign, Bielema helped lead the team to a 5–0 start to the 2009 season.
 The team finished #16 in the AP Poll with a 10–3 record, which was bookended by a 20–14 over the Miami Hurricanes in the Champs Sports Bowl.

 On October 16, 2010, Bielema's Badgers defeated #1-ranked Ohio State, 31–18, in Madison.
 It was Wisconsin's first victory over a #1-ranked team since 1981 when the Badgers upset Michigan.
 The victory against the Buckeyes would be his only one as he was 1–5 against Ohio State.
 The 2010 season ended with a loss to the TCU Horned Frogs in the Rose Bowl, 21–19.
 The team finished with an 11–2 mark and a #7 ranking in the final AP Poll.

 Bielema was named a finalist for the 2010 Bear Bryant Award which is given to college football's Coach of the Year.
 The other finalists were Chris Ault of Nevada, Gene Chizik of Auburn, Mark Dantonio of Michigan State, Jim Harbaugh of Stanford, Chip Kelly of Oregon, Gary Patterson of TCU, Bobby Petrino of Arkansas, and Mike Sherman of Texas A&M.

 In the 2011 season, Bielema led the team to an 11–3 record and a #10 ranking in the final AP Poll.

 Bielema is the only coach in Wisconsin history to lose consecutive Rose Bowls.

 In the 2012 season, Bielema and the Badgers finished with 8–5 regular season record that culminated in a 70–31 victory over Nebraska in the Big Ten Championship Game.